Who you are may be very different from who you think you are

 When we expect that much from another and it doesn't happen, we can make the assumption that we married the wrong person.
 Instead of being compassionate and accepting, we can head for divorce.

-The flip side of that truth is that none of us can be the perfect spouse and make someone else totally happy.
+The flip side of that truth is none of us can be the perfect spouse and make someone else totally happy.
 It's unrealistic to believe we can be everything for our mate.
 When we fail, as we inevitably will, it leads to feelings of guilt and inadequacy.

 Here's who you are